Last Updated on

 Cart Abandonment Rate

 This is the percentage of shopping carts created that are not converted into purchases.
-Industry average is around 70%, but it varies by sector (travel and fashion might be higher, for example).

-Mobile app abandonment rates can be on the higher end (often 75-85%) due to mobile-specific friction points.
 Knowing your baseline abandonment rate is the first step as it quantifies the size of the problem (and opportunity).

 Recovery Rate

-Often defined as the percentage of abandoned carts that are eventually recovered (completed) thanks to your follow-up efforts.
 For example, if 100 carts were abandoned and 15 of those customers ultimately purchased (due to an email, push, or other reminder), your cart recovery rate is 15%.

-World-class programs using aggressive multi-touch campaigns (push + email + SMS) might recover 20-30% of abandons.
+More effective, multi-touch campaigns (push + email + SMS) might recover 20-30% of abandons.
 Monitoring this metric helps you see the real impact on revenue.

 Push Notification Opt-In Rate

 Since push notifications require user permission, a key metric for app-based recovery is what percentage of your app users have enabled notifications.
-The higher this opt-in rate, the larger the audience you can reach with cart reminders.

-Mobile apps often see about 60% average opt-in, but with a split: on Android, ~91% of users allow push by default vs ~44% on iOS (where users must explicitly opt in).
+Mobile apps see about 60% average opt-in, but with a split: on Android, ~91% of users allow push by default vs ~44% on iOS (where users must explicitly opt in).
 The industry and how/when you prompt users also affect this.

 Notification Engagement Metrics